jclehner/nmrpflash/README.md

 ###### "No response after 60 seconds.
 Bailing out."

-The router did not respond.
-Always run `nmrpflash` in the sequence described above!
+The router did not respond. **Always run `nmrpflash` in the sequence described above!**

-If that still doesn't work, you can try "blind mode", which can be invoked using `-B`.
-Note that you also have to specify your router's mac address using `-m xx:xx:xx:xx:xx:xx`.
-Also beware that in this mode, careful timing between running `nmrpflash` and turning on the router may be required!
+You can try specifying the MAC address using `-m xx:xx:xx:xx:xx:xx`, or, if that still doesn't work, "blind mode" using `-B`.
+Note that careful timing between running `nmrpflash` and turning on the router may be required in this mode.

-It's also possible that your device does not support the NMRP protocol.
+It's also possible the bootloader itself is bricked, or that the particular device does not support the NMRP protocol.

 ###### "Timeout while waiting for ACK(0)/OACK."